Office Desktop Co-editing is currently in limited availability

 User Email Mapping if you chose Manual while doing setup:

-1st Option: If your organization uses Azure Active Directory and SSO mapping, you would not have to do anything at this moment.
-You would be able to see email mapping in the right-end upper corner, also an option to unlink.
+If your organization uses Azure Active Directory and SSO mapping, you do not have to do anything else.
+You would be able to see email mapping in the upper right corner and also an option to unlink.

 Please follow the prompt to open the file in Microsoft [PowerPoint] Desktop to start co-editing.

-2nd Option: If your organization is NOT using SSO, in that case as a user, the user would be asked one-time to authenticate with your O365 business user email - you can see on the right upper corner, there is no linking done at this time.
+If your organization is not using SSO, the user would be asked one-time to authenticate with your O365 business user email which you can see on the right top corner, there is no linking done at this time.
 Click "Continue".

 Please ensure that Microsoft Office Tenant, where your global admin has done the setup, as a user, will be required to same Microsoft Tenant.
 Example.
 Here, the admin who did the setup used XX@egnyteinc.onmicrosoft.com, and the User who would do mapping is using YY@egnyteinc.onmicrosoft.com as well, as they have to be in the same tenant.

 After Accepting Permissions from the above dialog, below is the confirmation screen once the mapping is completed.

 Now, the User setup is then complete.
 You would also be able to see in the right-end upper corner that accounts are linked when you start working on Co-Editing documents and this screen, and you would not need to do this step again unless and until you remove linking.